-The surface of the bowl is embellished with fine segments of embossed and chased repoussé (repousse) decoration depicting a series of iconic Burmese figures in high relief, wearing courtly and traditional dress accompanied by a variety of animals such as an elephant, snake and mule.
+The surface of the bowl is embellished with fine panels of embossed and chased repoussé (repousse) decoration depicting a series of iconic Burmese figures in high relief, wearing courtly and traditional dress.

 As with the vast majority of these bowls, the continuous frieze of figures relates to Burmese folklore.

-Each segment of the decoration is bordered to the upper portion by scrolling leaf and mask ornamentation.
+Each frame of the decoration has a incurve border to the upper portion further accented with scrolling leaf ornamentation above.

 * The shape of the thabeik bowl is based on alms or begging bowls used by Burmese monks.
 Thabeik bowls however have no ceremonial or religious use; they are purely ornamental.